rasulkireev/gpw/content/articles/joplin-review.md

 If you are still in search of an excellent and straightforward note-taking application, I encourage you to check out Joplin.
 If I have convinced you that will make me very happy.
 If you are a developer, I highly encourage you to join the ranks of people who help develop this tool.
 If you are not a developer, you can also help.
 Let people know (on the [forum](https://discourse.joplinapp.org/) or on [github issues](https://github.com/laurent22/joplin/issues))

 There are a ton more features I have yet to explore.
+Whenever I find anything else useful, I will updateCreated this post and will send you an update if you are subscribed.
-Whenever I find anything else useful, I will update this post and will send you an update if you are subscribed.
+There are a ton more features I have yet to explore.
+Whenever I find anything else useful, I will updateCreated this post and will send you an update if you are subscribed.

 Thanks for taking the time to read this.
 I really appreciate your time.
 If you have any comments or suggestions, please [email me](mailto:me@rasulkireev.com) or comment on [twitter](https://twitter.com/rasulkireev/status/1225152107487137792).